Call for Breakout Session Proposals

 - Small group forums

 As an open, demographic forum, the Arctic Circle encourages sessions to include time for Q&A or other forms of audience involvement.

 How can I promote my session?

 Sessions submitted by the deadline will be promoted on our website, on social media, and at the assembly in the printed program.

 Is there a fee for organizing a Session at the Arctic Circle?

-There is no fee for organizing breakout sessions at the Arctic Circle Assembly, but organizers and speakers are responsible for their own travel and accommodations, as well as the applicable registration fee for Assembly participation.
+There is no fee for organizing breakout sessions at Arctic Circle Assemblies and Forums, but organizers and speakers are responsible for their own travel and accommodations, as well as the applicable registration fee for Assembly participation.

 Organizers interested in recording video and audio of their breakout sessions are responsible for all associated costs.

 Can my session be scheduled for a specific day?

-Due to the complexity of scheduling several dozen sessions and the number of scheduling requests received, breakout session speakers should prepare to attend all three days of the Assembly.
+Due to the complexity of scheduling several dozen sessions and the number of scheduling requests received, breakout session speakers should prepare to attend all days of Assemblies and Forums.
 The Secretariat takes all requests into account but cannot guarantee that they will be met -- speakers and whole sessions have been dropped in the past because they were unable to attend during the alloted time slot.